 Post-hoc analysis: Bhatt DL, Paré G, Eikelboom JW, et al., on behalf of the CHARISMA Investigators.
 The Relationship Between CYP2C19 Polymorphisms and Ischemic and Bleeding Outcomes in Stable Outpatients: The CHARISMA Genetics Study.
 Eur Heart J 2012;Mar 26:[Epub ahead of print].

 Presented by Dr. Deepak L. Bhatt at the March 2006 ACC Annual Scientific Session, Atlanta, GA.

-Clinical Topics: Acute Coronary Syndromes, Dyslipidemia, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Prevention, Vascular Medicine, Homozygous Familial Hypercholesterolemia, Interventions and ACS, Interventions and Imaging, Interventions and Vascular Medicine, Echocardiography/Ultrasound, Smoking
+Clinical Topics: Acute Coronary Syndromes, Dyslipidemia, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Prevention, Vascular Medicine, Atherosclerotic Disease (CAD/PAD), Homozygous Familial Hypercholesterolemia, Interventions and ACS, Interventions and Imaging, Interventions and Vascular Medicine, Echocardiography/Ultrasound, Smoking

 Keywords: Risk, Myocardial Infarction, Stroke, Acute Coronary Syndrome, Platelet Aggregation Inhibitors, Carotid Intima-Media Thickness, Ankle Brachial Index, Coronary Disease, Peripheral Arterial Disease, Ticlopidine, Blood Pressure, Diabetic Nephropathies, Hypercholesterolemia, Smoking, Percutaneous Coronary Intervention, Intracranial Hemorrhages, Carotid Stenosis, Hospitalization